EdgeApp/edge-docs/source/index.html.md

 The passed-in currency pairs are a hint.
 Normal plugins should just return all available data, but in cases where that's too expensive (such as needing a separate HTTP request per pair), the plugin can use the passed-in list as a filter.

-# Account Management UI
+# Edge Login UI

-To ease the implementation of the Airbitz SDK in applications, Airbitz provides a base user interface capable of all the account creation, account login, password & PIN management, and password recovery.
-This functionality is currently only available in Javascript for HTML apps
+To ease the implementation of the Edge SDK in applications, Edge provides a base user interface capable of all the account creation, account login, password & PIN management, and password recovery.

-The repo [airbitz-core-js-ui](https://github.com/Airbitz/airbitz-core-js-ui) implements a UI layer on top of [airbitz-core-js](https://github.com/Airbitz/airbitz-core-js) to provide web applications the interface required to do all the accounts management in just a small handful of Javascript API calls.
-All UI operates in an overlay iframe on top of the current HTML view.
+The repo [airbitz-core-js-ui](https://github.com/Airbitz/airbitz-core-js-ui) implements a UI layer on top of [airbitz-core-js](https://github.com/Airbitz/airbitz-core-js) to provide web and React Native applications the interface required to do all the accounts management in just a small handful of Javascript API calls.
+For HTML apps, the UI operates in an overlay iframe on top of the current HTML view.

 Install instructions are in [airbitz-core-js-ui](https://github.com/Airbitz/airbitz-core-js-ui).